fieldtrip/website/example/ica_eog.md

 ## Example dataset

 You can run the code below on your own data.
-Alternatively, try with the [ArtifactMEG.zip](https://download.fieldtriptoolbox.org/tutorial/ArtifactMEG.zip) example MEG dataset.
-This dataset was acquired continuously with trials of 10 seconds.
-All figures in this example script are based on these data.
+Alternatively, try with the [ArtifactMEG.zip](https://download.fieldtriptoolbox.org/tutorial/ArtifactMEG.zip) example MEG dataset, which is used for all figures below.
+This spoecific MCTF MEG dataset was acquired continuously without any stimulation or task.
+The CTF dataset is organized in trials of 10 seconds, but since there are no discontinuities between trials, we can treat it as a continuous recording.

 To load this dataset into MATLAB and preprocess with FieldTrip, use:

     % preprocessing of example dataset
     cfg = [];
     cfg.dataset            = 'ArtifactMEG.ds';
-    cfg.trialdef.eventtype = 'trial';
-    cfg = ft_definetrial(cfg);

     cfg.channel            = 'MEG';
     cfg.continuous         = 'yes';
     data = ft_preprocessing(cfg);